beauwright/startup/notes.md

 - **Functions**
   - can be declared with function or as an arrow function `````=>`````
   - Must have a return type if curly braces are used, uses implicit return otherwise.
-  - Functions are sort of like objects in JS, can be given a name, passed as a parameter, returned as a result, and refereenced from an object or array like a variable would be.
+  - Functions are sort of like objects in JS, can be given a name, passed as a parameter, returned as a result, and referenced from an object or array like a variable would be.
       - TODO: Learn more about anon functions
       - De
       - TODO: Learn more about destructuring arrays